not1cyyy/ParamSpider/README.md

 ```
 As it fetches the parameters from web archive data ,
-so chances of false positives are high.
+so chances of false positives are quite high.
 ```

 ### Contributing to ParamSpider :